AayushOjha01/Chatting-App-using-Django-Channel/README.md

 3. Commit your changes and push to your fork.
 4. Submit a pull request for review.

-## License

-This project is licensed under the MIT License.
-See the `LICENSE` file for details.

 ## Acknowledgments

 - Django and Django Channels documentation
 - Open-source libraries and tools used in this project

-## Contact

-For questions or support, please contact [your-email@example.com](mailto:your-email@example.com).